-The fellowship program (Joshua Safer, MD, Director) is extremely competitive and currently recruits 3-4 candidates each year.
+The fellowship program (Elizabeth Pearce, MD, Director) is extremely competitive and currently recruits 3-4 candidates each year.
 Recent program graduates have obtained academic and clinical positions at Boston Medical Center, Tufts University Medical Center, the Boston VA Healthcare System, Brigham and Women’s Hospital, Temple University School of Medicine, Lahey Clinic, and UCLA, in addition to private practice positions throughout the country.

 The weekly conference schedule includes the Jim Melby Memorial Endocrinology Grand Rounds series Mondays at noon, the clinical fellow case presentation at 1:15 pm, the board review conference Wednesdays at noon, endocrinology fellow core conference Thursdays and Fridays at 8:00 am, medicine grand rounds Fridays at noon, pituitary conference (monthly) and cytology conference monthly on Thursdays at 7:30 am.

 Medical residents, both from BMC as well as outside institutions participate in Endocrine electives.
 Section faculty members attend on the general medicine wards and on the endocrine inpatient Consult Service, and participate in morning report and Wednesday Firm Conferences for medical residents and medical students.